BlazorExtensions/Logging/README.md

 # Blazor Extensions Logging

-This package is a implementation for the [Microsoft Extensions Logging](https://github.com/aspnet/Logging) abstraction to support using the ```ILogger``` interface in your Blazor code.
+This package is an implementation for the [Microsoft Extensions Logging](https://github.com/aspnet/Logging) abstraction to support using the ```ILogger``` interface in your Blazor code.

-When the component is configured, all the log statements will appear in the browser's developmer tool console.
+When the component is configured, all the log statements will appear in the browser's developer tools console.

 # Features

 ## Content to log

-The logger supports the same string formatting what MEL provides, altogether with named parameter replacement in the message.
+The logger supports the same string formatting that MEL provides, together with named parameter replacement in the message.

-In addition to that if you like to log an object then in the browser console you'll see an object displayed, and on that you can expand members, hierarchies to see what is in them.
+Additionaly, you're able to log an object in the browser console.
+You can expand members and hierachies to see what's contained within.

-If you want to log an enumerable list of objects, then the browser side component will display iy be calling ```console.table```.
+If you want to log an enumerable list of objects, then the browser side component will display it by calling ```console.table```.

 ## Filtering

 The implementation supports the ```ILoggerFactory``` based filtering configuration that is supplied by the Microsoft Extension Logging abstraction.

 To keep it lightweight [Microsoft Extensions Configuration](https://github.com/aspnet/Configuration) based configuration is not supported, the logger can be only configured in code.

 ## Log levels